You should be creating a donor newsletter. Because they’re a love letter to your donors

 The newsletter – even the first one – brought in more donations than our appeals had.

-Obviously, our donors liked this idea.
+Our donors liked this idea.

-I think yours would, too.
+I think yours would, too

 To simplify: